SoheilNK/Backgammon/README.md

 This project is a Backgammon game developed as part of my coursework in the second module of the Get Coding program.

-The primary technologies used in this project are Vite, React, and Typescript.
+The primary technologies used in this project are React and Typescript.
 In addition, several libraries were utilized, including dnd kit, Tailwind, React Three Fibre, and React Router.

 ## Features